-No. 9 Third reading of bills.
+- 9. Third reading of bills.
 The Senate votes on bills, resolutions, House amendments to Senate bills and resolutions, conference committee reports, and Governor's amendments.
 Debate is not permitted, and amendments may not be offered.
-Each member's vote is recorded in the journal.
+Each member's vote is recorded in the journal. - 10.
+Unfinished business.